-Not to add confusion, but there are also many different styles of voice-overs.
-For example, a documentary has a different style of voice-over to a news segment.
+There are also many different styles of voice-overs.
+For example, a nature documentary might have a narrative voice-over if the person is off-screen.
+Whereas, a news segment might have a UN-Style voiceover.
 Let’s look at some examples.

 UN Style voiceover

 With a UN-style voice-over, you can hear the original speaker in the background.
-The translator’s voice simultaneously interprets the message.
+The voiceover added translates the original audio, allowing you to still hear the original lightly in the background.
 Often, this technique is reserved for news segments, speeches and interviews.
 For example, see the video below:

 Off-Camera Voice-over (Narration)

-Off-Camera Voice-over or Narration is like storytelling.
-Or, as some like to describe it- the voice of God.
-This type of voiceover explains what is happening on the screen.
-It can be used for video.
-As well as other media.
-For example, podcasts.
-Often, it’s used in film, tv and documentaries.
+Off-Camera Voice-over or Narration is added to content, or can be played by itself.
+This type of voiceover can be used for videos as well as other media.
+For example, podcasts, radio commercials and documentaries.

 Lektoring is a niche voice-over style that’s mainly used in Poland.
 The technique consists of a one-person reading of all the translated dialogue.
 Often, it is a male voice talent.
 This voiceover style shows no emotion.
 Whilst listening to lektored content, you can hear the original dialogue seconds before the voiceover.
 As a result, the translation isn’t distracting to the viewers.